marionettejs/backbone.marionette/docs/marionette.application.md

 Removing a region will properly empty it before removing it from the application object.

-For more information on regions, see [the region documentation](./marionette.region.md)
+For more information on regions, see [the region documentation](./marionette.region.md) Also, the API that Applications use to manage regions comes from the RegionManager Class, which is documented [over here](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.regionmanager.md).